Holly-Jiang/TANQPR/README.md

    {{1, 0, 0, 0}, {0, 0, 1/Sqrt[2], 1/Sqrt[2]}}
    ```

-   Then the run ends, and the result is displayed at the end of the file.
+   Finally the run ends, and the result is displayed at the end of the file.